 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Doern include Dorn, Dorner, Doorn, Doern, Dorne, Dorns and others.

 Early Notables of the Doern family (pre 1700)

 Another 31 words (2 lines of text) are included under the topic Early Doern Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Doern family to the New World and Oceana
+Migration of the Doern family

 Thousands of German settlers came to North America between the mid-17th and mid-20th centuries.
 The hardships of the long voyage were balanced by the opportunity to escape poverty and religious persecution.
 The descendents of these settlers still populate the states of Pennsylvania, Texas, New York, Illinois, and California.
 Many also live in Ontario and the prairie provinces of Canada.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Doern or a variant listed above: Christian Dorn, age 35; settled in Charles Town, South Carolina in 1766; Daniel Dorn settled in New Jersey in 1763; Godfrey Dorn settled in Philadelphia in 1842.